-I believe that women in tech need to focus on both career and financial opportunities.
-I want to give you financial guidance, yes, but also a connection to a broader community of professionals who can help you succeed in the industry.
+Focusing on both career and financial opportunities will help you take advantage of all the industry has to offer.
+I want to give you financial guidance, yes, but also a connection to a broader community of professionals who can help you succeed.
 Flow is a fee-only, virtual financial planning firm.

-See, that’s me, just to the left over there.
+See, that’s me, just to the left over there (or up above, if you’re on a tiny screen).
 The clean-shaven one.

-Before launching my own firm, I worked for fee-only Registered Investment Advisors in southeastern Virginia.
-In search of a home better suited to us, we moved to the Bellingham, WA.
+Before Flow, I worked for fee-only Registered Investment Advisors in southeastern Virginia.
+In search of a home better suited to us, we moved to Bellingham, WA.
 (I can see Canada from my front porch!)
 So many of my interests—hiking, biking, cooking, yoga, never-ending kale—are part of the fabric of life here.
-And for those blessed times when the children go to bed without a fight, I indulge in books about European royal history, sci-fi/fantasy, Anything Russia, and even occasionally books on infectious diseases (thank you, obsessive 7-year-old daughter).
+And for those blessed times when the children go to bed without a fight, I indulge in books about European royal history, sci-fi/fantasy, and Anything Russia.

 Prior to becoming a financial planner, I worked as a technical writer for 10 years in the San Francisco Bay Area, mostly in the software-security sector.
 There I was often the only woman in the engineering group.
 I even met my husband at one such job.
 He worked for over 20 years in software until early 2016, when he transitioned to stay-at-home parent so I could launch this firm.